-Vogabyggð is a former industrial area in the middle of the city and measure 186 000 m2.
+Vogabyggð is a former industrial area in the middle of the city that measures 186 000 m2.
 The brownfield site is one of the first areas to be redeveloped according to the new master plan for the City.
-Located close to both the city centre, the sea and nature the area provides a link between them.
-Car independency, high building density and a high percentage of green structure are central in the redevelopment of the area.
+It is located close to the city center, the coast line and the nature gem called Elliðaárdalur, a peaceful recreation area.

 In 2013 five architectural offices were invited to submit a plan to redevelop the area.
 The competition was won by two parties: an architecture office from Iceland and one from the Netherlands.
 Together they drew up a new high-density urban layout for Vogabyggð.

 The plan for Vogabyggð demonstrates how sprawl and car use can be reduced through intelligent urban planning.